MrEollugi/Sparta_4th_Submission/README.md

 - **Inspect UI** shows object info when looking at items

 ### Environment Interactives
-- Jump pads that launch the player upward on contact
+- **Jump Pads** that launch the player upward on contact
+- **Moving Platforms** that travel between fixed points
+  - Supports looping and ping-pong modes
+  - Player automatically moves along with the platform via velocity syncing

 ### System For Test
 - H: Reduce HP (10)